shredding/ShopwareCLI/README.md

 If you mount a remote shop into your local drive you can even control remote shops via command line.

 Commands are the available commands inside the system.
-ShopwareCLI is built for writing command line apps for shopware with ease, so you can add your own commands and are ready to use the entire infrastructe.
+ShopwareCLI is built for writing command line apps for shopware with ease, so you can add your own commands and are ready to use the entire infrastructure.

 > It's recommended to create a dedicated composer package for your commands and add them as dependency to composer.json,
 > as you won't need to configure the autoloader.